alighavam/My-Projects/README.md

 </br>

 HW03:
-&nbsp      Section 01 - Importance of Phase vs Magnitude of an image fourier transform.
+&nbsp;      Section 01 - Importance of Phase vs Magnitude of an image fourier transform.
       Section 02 - Aligning FMRI pictures using correlation and gradient ascent.
       Section 03 - Finding dialed numbers from dialer sounds (beeps) in a noisy place.
 </br>